elisa-laviolette/archeotrace/README.md

   - When only part of a polygon is visible, labels appear in the visible portion
   - Labels automatically hide when zoomed out too far to prevent clutter
   - Labels maintain a constant size regardless of zoom level for readability
+- **Polygon Edit Mode**:
+  1. Click **"Edit Mode"** to enter polygon editing mode
+  2. Node handles (blue circles) will appear on all polygon vertices
+  3. **Select nodes**:
+     - Click on a node to select it
+     - Hold Ctrl and click to add/remove nodes from selection
+     - Drag to create a selection rectangle around multiple nodes
+  4. **Move nodes**:
+     - Drag a node to move it
+     - If multiple nodes are selected, dragging one moves all selected nodes together
+     - Use arrow keys to move selected nodes (hold Shift for larger steps)
+  5. **Delete nodes**:
+     - Select one or more nodes
+     - Press Delete/Backspace or click **"Delete Selected Nodes"**
+     - Note: Polygons must have at least 3 nodes
+  6. **Add nodes**:
+     - Double-click on a polygon segment (edge) to add a new node at its midpoint
+     - The new node will be automatically selected
+  7. **Pan and zoom**:
+     - Use middle mouse button to pan the view
+     - Use mouse wheel to zoom
+  8. Click **"Edit Mode"** again to exit edit mode
 - **Eraser Tool**:
   1. Click **"Eraser Tool"** to enter eraser mode
   2. Adjust the brush size using the slider at the bottom